eddes/eddes.github.io/README.md

 # Combine: Integrate your measured data

-It is sometimes handy to integrate measured data (e.g. power over time -> energy).
+It is sometimes handy to integrate measured data (e.g. power over time &rarr; energy).

 Imagine that for some reason, you want to compute the energy comprised in the ASTM solar data of the first example.
 You can either do it directly in the .xls file provided, using the [rectangle integration method](https://en.wikipedia.org/wiki/Numerical_integration#Quadrature_rules_based_on_interpolating_functions), or follow the tutorial presented here.